jordansaker/Fuel-Log-API/README.md

 #### R1 The problem this API app is trying to solve

-This application will provide a way for users to track and record their fuel consuption from bowser to bowser, while providing multiple forecasts and estimations based on their fuel consumption and current fuel costs at the bowsers which will be useful for budgeting purposes.
+This application will provide a way for users to track and record their fuel consumption from bowser to bowser.
+It will provide multiple forecasts and estimations based on their fuel consumption and current fuel costs at the bowsers, which will be useful for budgeting purposes.

 - The app will help the user budget and plan ahead for fuel expenses for the month.
     - It will return the total cost of fuel for a time period and the total distance travelled within that timeframe.